Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 The Sovereign Storage Protocol

 Advanced biohackers in 2026 avoid centralized health clouds.
-They utilize Encrypted Local NAS (Network Attached Storage) and Zero-Knowledge Proofs (ZKP) to share data with clinicians.
-This ensures that an insurance company or a data broker cannot use your biohacking data to adjust your premiums or "Dynamic-Price" your life expectancy.
+They use Encrypted Local NAS (Network Attached Storage) and Zero-Knowledge Proofs (ZKP) to share data with clinicians.
+This ensures that an insurance company or a data broker can't use your Biohacking data to adjust your premiums or "Dynamic-Price" your life expectancy.

 Encrypted Bio-Data Vault (2TB, Military-Grade)